ahmedfarag9/book-review-website/README.md

 Book Review Website
 ====================

-A simple website in which you can search for a book, rate it and write a review about it.
+A Flask Web App in which you can search for a book, rate it and write a review about it.

 Used Technologies/Languages
 ----------------------------